Board of Directors

 Marian M. Zak

 Marian Zak, choreographer, is a graduate of the State Ballet School in Warsaw, Poland.
-He received M.S. from Polytechnic Institute in Cracow, Poland and M.A. from New York University, NY, USA.
+He received M.S. from Polytechnic Institute in Krakow, Poland and M.A. from New York University, NY, USA.
 He has received acknowledgments from the highest ranking theaters and arts institutions of his native Poland.
-He was the principal dancer with the Cracow Opera, and the Silesian State Opera, where he directed and choreographed.
+He was the principal dancer with the Krakow Opera, and the Silesian State Opera, where he directed and choreographed.
 He was also a founder of Dance Theater Silva Rerum which was very successful throughout the whole Poland.
 In 1989, he immigrated to America where he choreographed off Broadway and for Polish & Slavic Annual Festivals.
 He was also the School Director of the New Dance Group Studio and a Fellow Teacher at New York University.
 Currently, he is the President of the New York Dance & Arts Innovations, Inc.

 Suzanne K. Walther, Ph.D.